DragoQCC/UnionContainers/README.md

     Console.WriteLine($"Container has a value: {container.Value}");
 }
 ```
-the above will output `container is empty` as the container is null and therefore never left the empty state.
+the above will output `container is empty` as the container is null and, therefore, never left the empty state.

 ### Empty State
-The `Empty` state is a state that is set to struct that is meant to contain no values and acts as a replacement for null/void values.
+The `Empty` state is a state that is set to a struct that is meant to contain no values and acts as a replacement for null/void values.
 ```csharp
 [Serializable]
 [StructLayout(LayoutKind.Sequential, Size = 1)]